Hire purchase debt

 Some hire purchase agreements may give you extra contractual rights, for example, you may be able to return the goods for free after a certain amount of time.
 Creditors may use other terms to describe these kinds of hire purchase agreement such as ‘Personal Contract Purchase’ (PCP) or ‘rent to own’.
 Check your agreement to see if you have any additional rights.

 If you are not sure what type of agreement you have, check your contract.
 Contact us for advice if you are still not sure.
+For more information about PCP agreements, see the later section Personal contract purchase (PCP) agreements.

-If you cannot afford to pay
+If you cannot afford to pay but want to keep the goods

 If you fall behind with your payments on a hire purchase or conditional sale agreement, the creditor may be able to repossess the goods.
 Look at your agreement.
-There will be a box headed Repossession: your rights telling you how much you need to have paid to stop the creditor taking the goods back without a court order (or your consent).
+There will be a box headed Repossession: your rights telling you how much you need to have paid to stop the creditor taking the goods back without a court order (without your consent).
 This should be one third of the total amount payable under the agreement.

 If you have paid a third or more of the total amount payable, the goods become ‘protected goods’ and the creditor must go to court for an order for the goods to be returned unless you consent to the repossession.
 They cannot just come round and remove them (‘snatch them back’).